This post may contain affiliate links. Read our disclosure policy here.

 How to Make Tortilla Soup with Vegetables

-Heat oil in a large pot over medium heat.
-Add the onion, garlic, jalapeño, salt, and pepper.
-Cook, stirring occasionally, until the onions are soft and translucent, about 5 minutes.
-Add the chili powder and stir for a minute to toast the spice. - Add chipotles & tomatoes
+- Cook the aromatics in a large pot until the onions are soft and translucent.
+Add the chili powder and stir to toast the spice.

-Add the chipotles in adobo (sauce or chopped) and crushed tomatoes and stir while cooking for about 3 minutes until they come to a simmer. - Add the liquid
+- Add chipotles & tomatoes and stir while cooking until they come to a simmer.

 How to Thicken Tortilla Soup

-To thicken tortilla soup, you can make a slurry by mixing 1 tablespoon of cornstarch + 1 tablespoon of cold water into a small dish, mix it, and dump the slurry into the soup.
+To thicken veggie tortilla soup, you can make a slurry by mixing 1 tablespoon of cornstarch + 1 tablespoon of cold water into a small dish, mix it, and dump the slurry into the soup.
 Heat it up, and within a few minutes of simmering, the soup will thicken up.

 What to Serve with Veggie Tortilla Soup